fluxcd/flux2/docs/cmd/gotk_install.md

 ### Examples

 ```
-  # Install the latest version in the gitops-systems namespace
+  # Install the latest version in the gotk-system namespace
-  gotk install --version=latest --namespace=gitops-systems
+  gotk install --version=latest --namespace=gotk-system

   # Dry-run install for a specific version and a series of components
   gotk install --dry-run --version=v0.0.7 --components="source-controller,kustomize-controller"